pgoron/gitnorm/README.md

 rm 'lorem.lf'
 $ git reset --hard
 HEAD is now at 13d463a initial commit
 $ file lorem.crlf
 lorem.crlf: ASCII text, with CRLF line terminators
 $ file lorem.lf
 lorem.lf: ASCII text
 $ git branch before-normalisation
 ```

-# Enabling end-of-lines normalisation
+# Enabling end-of-lines normalization
 Text files will be stored with LF eol in repository index.
-These files will be automatically converted to platform eol during `checkout/reset` operations.
+They will be automatically converted to platform eol in working tree during `git checkout`/`git reset` operations.
 New text files will be automatically converted to LF eol during `git add` irrespective to eol convention used in working tree.

 ```